LTUC/amman-dotnet-401d2/Curriculum/Class41/FACILITATOR.md

-# Class 41
+# Class 41: ASP.NET Framework

-## How do I prep for today?
+## Overview
 Today is all about reviewing older versions of ASP.NET.
-The whole point of this lecture is to compare/contrast the differences between ASP.NET 4.8 and .NET Core.
+The whole point of this lecture is to compare/contrast the differences between ASP.NET 4.8 and ASP.NET Core.
 We don't want students to not apply for positions that involve the older framework, so this is their look at what it looks like and how similar they are.
 It's also a good opportunity for them to see how much the framework has evolved!

+## How do I prep for today?
-Review the readings on the history of .NET, and discuss with class how we got to be to where we are now.
+Review the readings on the history of ASP.NET, and discuss with class how we got to be to where we are now.
 Can they sense patterns in how MSFT makes changes to the frameworks?
 What about patterns with their releases?
 What can we learn from where the .NET framework has been to where it is going?